Holi outfits inspired by iconic Bollywood songs - ExBulletin

 Ditch the white and take a lesson from Deepika who chooses to pair her denim shorts with a red shirt, especially if Indian clothing isn’t your thing and you just want to feel comfortable while wearing bright colors .

-Varun is first seen wearing a short half-sleeve kurta with a cool bandi, followed by a two-layer vest.
+Varun is first seen wearing a short half-sleeved kurta with a cool bandi, followed by a two-layer vest.

 Priyanka Chopra in “Waqt”